vsharathchandra/bpl-stats/README.md

-# BPL-API
+# bpl-stats
-Open source development for API of Barclays Premier League or English Premier League
+Command-line tool for live scores and stats of Barclays Premier League

 ### Current Functionality
 - Get Data Related to Points Table